 Mentor for GAAP

-For just a couple of hours of time commitment, you can make a lasting positive impact on a young researcher's career.
-It's also a special opportunity to gain valuable mentoring experience, which is an important part of any academic or industry CV.
+For just a couple of hours of time commitment, you can make a lasting positive impact on a young researcher’s career.
+It’s also a special opportunity to gain valuable mentoring experience, which is an important part of any academic or industry CV.
 All current MIT EECS graduate students are eligible to mentor.
-We will provide you with mentoring resources if you need them!
-Sign ups are now closed.
-Stay tuned for our 2024-25 cycle!
+We will provide you with mentoring resources!
+Mentor signups for Fall 2025 are now open!
+Please fill out this form here.

 Join the GAAP Team